Explore Minneapolis Craft Beer By Bike or on Foot

 Try the Miraculum Midwest IPA, one of their signature beers.

-Route 2: Northeast Minneapolis Breweries Central Ave
+Route 2: Best Minneapolis Breweries in Northeast on Central Ave

 Bauhaus Brew Labs | Website